OutSpace-Gigane/Pudding-CLI/README.md

 - Uses Python so it may do your works easily.
 - Gives a Cheatsheet about ANSI Escape Codes for Making your job much easier (for Manual Configuration)
 - Open-Source ig -w-
+- Adds a config file with workspace path (as of now) included.

 ## Getting Started